OpenShot/openshot-qt/doc/clips.rst

 - **Tip:** Use this preset to replicate animations or effects across multiple clips.
 - **Tip:** Selecting multiple clips before pasting, sets keyframes and/or effects for all clips.
 - **Tip:** You can copy a single effect, and paste it to multiple selected clips.

+Remove Gaps
+"""""""""""
+The :guilabel:`Remove Gap` and :guilabel:`Remove All Gaps` options help you quickly eliminate gaps between clips on the timeline by rippling (i.e., shifting) subsequent clips to close the gap.
+These options can be accessed via the context menu and are only available when gaps are detected.

+- **Remove Gap:**
+  - This option deletes a specific gap between two clips on the timeline.
+Right-click on the gap between clips to access the :guilabel:`Remove Gap` option.
+  - Usage: Use this option to quickly eliminate a specific gap caused by trimming or using the razor tool.

+- **Remove All Gaps:**
+  - This option removes all gaps between clips on the timeline for the entire track.
+Right-click on the track name to access the :guilabel:`Remove All Gaps` option.
+  - Usage: Ideal for tracks that contain back-to-back clips, such as a photo slideshow, where no gaps are desired.

 Remove Clip
 """""""""""